-When in February 1898 the landowner Emil Schreiber from Paussnitz in the district of Meissen tried to dig a hole in a tree on his property, he could not believe his eyes at first: the shards of a ceramic vessel lay in front of him – and inside a small treasure of silver.
-Over 500 silver coins from the 12th century, as well as a rather inconspicuous small silver ring - which would later become famous as "the magic ring of Paussnitz" - finally came to light.
+When the landowner Emil Schreiber from Paußnitz in the Meißen district tried to dig a hole in a tree on his property in February 1898, he couldn't believe his eyes at first: in front of him lay the shards of a ceramic vessel - and inside a small silver treasure.
+Over 500 silver coins from the 12th century and a rather inconspicuous small silver ring - which would later become famous as "the magic ring of Paußnitz" - were eventually discovered.

 The landowner sold almost all of his coins to collectors, but he wanted to keep the ring as a souvenir.
 Only after long negotiations and haggling and at the urging of what was then the Provincial Museum of the Prussian Province of Saxony (today the State Museum of Prehistory in Halle) did he finally sell the remaining 7 coins, the shattered treasury and that very ring to the Saxon museum for a total of 15 marks.